games647/pwned-check/README.md

 ## ToDo

-* Use more generics like Read instead of concrete types
 * Optimize searching in txt file
 * Benchmark - Criterion
     * Multi Threaded file reading (Consumer) vs No Copy